Sitecore/jss/docs/data/routes/docs/nextjs/graphql/component/en.md

 > NOTE: If you follow the Code First developer workflow, you can execute GraphQL component-level queries only in Connected Mode.
 They are not supported in [Disconnected Mode](/docs/techniques/working-disconnected/disconnected-overview).

-The Next.js sample app utilizes the [apollo-client](https://www.apollographql.com/docs/react/) library to failitate fetching, caching, and managing local and remote data with GraphQL.
+The Next.js sample app utilizes the [apollo-client](https://www.apollographql.com/docs/react/) library to facilitate fetching, caching, and managing local and remote data with GraphQL.
 The `GraphQLClientFactory` is responsible for initializing a new [ApolloClient](https://www.apollographql.com/docs/react/api/core/ApolloClient) instance.

 In the code, we want to have strong types connected to GraphQL types defined in the Sitecore GraphQL Edge endpoint.
 To achieve this we are using [GraphQL Introspection](/docs/nextjs/graphql/introspection/).